St Chad’s College Choir represents a wide cross-section of the College, welcoming undergraduates, postgraduates and

-Number: Up to 16 Choral Scholars and 2 Organ Scholars
+Number: Up to 12 Choral Scholarships and 2 Organ Scholarships

 Payment: Paid in three equal payments, at the end of each academic term

 Successful recipients will receive £300/£1,000.
 We also aim to offer some musical workshops during the year, some of which are in collaboration with Music Durham.
 Funding can be used as either maintenance support or payment towards tuition fees.
 This is a grant, not a loan and does not need to be repaid.

 The College is happy to receive applications from all interested potential students regardless of their family background, level of study, nationality or schooling.
-It is possible to hold a choral/organ scholarship alongside other College scholarships/bursaries and there may be additional funds available in cases of genuine financial hardship.
-Due to the committment required, the College reserves the right not to award Choral or Organ scholarships to those who may hold similar scholarships within other College choirs.
+It is possible to hold a Choral or Organ Scholarship alongside other St Chad’s College scholarships/bursaries.
+However, due to the commitment required, the College reserves the right not to award Choral or Organ Scholarships to those who may hold similar scholarships within other College choirs.

 All choral and organ scholars are re-auditioned each year.
 Applicants must apply and re-audition for a scholarship in subsequent years of their course of study at the University.

 HOW TO APPLY

-Stage 1: have submitted an academic application to Durham University via UCAS specifying St Chad’s College as their first choice.
+Stage 1: submit an academic application to Durham University via UCAS.

 - how your personal musical experience makes you eligible for this award